 If you know the level of stability you need for a given cluster, you can enroll the cluster in a release channel.
 Google automatically upgrades the cluster and its nodes when an update is available in that release channel.
 The Rapid channel receives multiple updates a month, while the Stable channel only receives a few updates a year.

 If you do not use a release channel or choose a cluster version, the current default version is used.
-The default version is selected based on stability and real-world performance, and is changed regularly.
+The default version is selected based on usage and real-world performance, and is changed regularly.
+While the default version is the most mature one, other versions being made available are GA versions that passed internal testing and qualification.
 Changes to the default version are announced in a release note.